gdsbook/book/notebooks/04_spatial_weights.md

 complement_wr = 1 - wr.sparse.toarray()
 ```

-Using this compelement, we can filter the `all_pairs` matrix to only consider the differences in median household income for tracts that are not neighboring:
+Using this complement, we can filter the `all_pairs` matrix to only consider the differences in median household income for tracts that are not neighboring:

 ```python
 non_neighboring_diffs = (complement_wr * all_pairs).flatten()